jpda/azure-tag-manager/README.md

   - `expires` the default expiration time tag.
 Defaults to 30 days, can be changed via app setting
   - `owner` the creator of the resource group.
 Defaults to `unknown` if the principal isn't known, default name configurable via app setting
   - `tagged-by` the system doing the tagging.
 Defaults to `azman`, default name configurable via app setting
+- Hourly, functions run to scan the available subscriptions for both:
+  - expired resource groups (e.g., `expires` tag < `DateTime.UtcNow`), which are enqueued for deletion, and
+  - resource groups missing tags (driven by `expires` tag not found)
+- When a group is enqueued for deletion, you can enable:
+  - Notifications, which currently are emails using SendGrid that a resource has been deleted, and
+  - Export template, which exports the template via the API to blob storage for archiving

 ## Name-based tagging
 Name-based tagging is driven by the name of the resource group, delimited by dash (-).
 Right now, position-to-tagname isn't configurable, but it's on the list.